fabiankuhn/react-native/1-todo-app/README.md

 - Binding

 ## Flatlist
+The Flatlist is a better option, because only the visible part of the list gets generated.
+Therefor it is more suitable than the ScrollList.

-Add Items to the List
+#### Add Items to the List
 - Math Random is a placeholder for unique ID
 - Spread Operator to add Goal
 ```jsx